wazum/pagetree-resizable/README.md

 This extension adds a little bit of Javascript and CSS to allow any user to resize the container horizontally again.

+The set width is then saved in the backend user preferences (`uc` field) as `Backend.PagetreeResizable.width`.

+If you double click on the resize handle, the container expands as wide as required for the content to fit.

-It works with TYPO3 8.7 LTS and TYPO3 9.5 LTS.
+It works with TYPO3 8.7 LTS and TYPO3 9.5 LTS and I tested it with recent versions of Chrome, Firefox and Internet Explorer.

 # Installation